 Painful arc in the shoulder

-In exceptional cases the PA cannot be detected in an active way (e.g. because the movement is too painful), but only in a passive way.
+In exceptional cases the painful arc cannot be detected in an active way (e.g. because the elevation movement is too painful), but only in a passive way.

 In that case a severe symptomatic calcification of the supraspinatus might be suspected (that’s an empirical finding).